KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-in-meeting-dialog.md

 In-meeting dialog buttons are part of the webview ([see some examples](#best-practices)).

-Unlike similar components, in-meeting dialogs are dismissed once I user selects a button.
+Unlike similar components, in-meeting dialogs are dismissed once a user selects a button.

 ## Components